AveshBakhed/tenzies-game/README.md

 - 🕹 Interactive gameplay – hold/unhold dice between rolls
 - ⚡ Super-fast development with Vite
-- 🎨 Styled with Tailwind CSS
+- 🎨 Styled by CSS
 - 📱 Fully responsive for all screen sizes

 ---